IMMA Collection: Freud Project, The Ethics of Scrutiny, Curated by Daphne Wright

 Admission will be by timed entry, due to the number and delicate nature of the works and the limited circulation space of the historic building that houses the Freud Centre.
 To avoid disappointment please pre-book your preferred time-slot online in advance of visiting.
 Online booking will open on Wednesday 14 February 2018.

-On Saturday 21, 28 and Sunday 22, 29 April you can avail of a special bundle price of €10 to see both exhibitions on the same day (usually €8 each).
+On Saturdays, Sundays and on the June Bank Holiday Monday you can avail of a special bundle price of €10 to see both exhibitions on the same day (usually €8 each).

-When booking online just select your preferred date and time for both exhibitions and the discount will automatically be applied on checkout.
+How to avail of these offers: When booking online just select your preferred date and time for both exhibitions (please note the Lucian Freud exhibition has timed entry whereas Frank Bowling is an all day ticket) and the relevant discount will be automatically applied on checkout.

 Visiting the exhibition

 This exhibition is on display in the Freud Centre which is located between the Formal Gardens and the main gate on Military road.